Undeniably there is a huge variety of caffeinated drinks.

 I guess it won’t be hard for most of you to choose one or the other.

-Deciding whether to order a Frappuccino or a cappuccino should be easy knowing all the differences I mentioned.
+Deciding whether to order a Frappuccino or a cappuccino should be easy knowing that they’re fundamentally different.

-To make it even simpler I would say that if you are looking for a classic espresso drink that will give you the caffeine kick and won’t add much to your daily calorie intake go for the latter.
+To make it even more unchallenging, I would say that if you are looking for a classic espresso drink that will give you the caffeine kick and won’t add much to your daily calorie intake – go for a cappuccino.

-The Coffee Frappuccino is a great option when looking for a refreshing more viscous caffeinated drink that is sweet.
+The Coffee Frappuccino is a great option when looking for a refreshing and sweet frozen caffeinated.

 Which one suits your taste better?
 Let me know in the comments below.